The Advantage of a Detector with a CdTe Sensor for Hard Radiation

 Introduction

-In contrast, X-ray sources with Mo and Ag anodes are classified as 'hard radiation' because of their shorter wavelength and higher energy.
-These sources are mainly used for two purposes: (a) Their higher X-ray penetration depth allows for the study of thicker samples in transmission mode. (b) They provide a higher q-range, which is useful for applications such as Pair Distribution Function (PDF) analysis.
+X-ray sources with Mo and Ag anodes are classified as 'hard radiation' because of their short wavelength, i.e. high energy.
+These sources are mainly used for two purposes: (a) their higher X-ray penetration depth allows for the study of thicker samples in transmission mode and (b) they provide a higher q-range, which is useful for applications such as Pair Distribution Function (PDF) analysis.

 XRDynamic 500, an automated multipurpose powder X-ray diffractometer from Anton Paar, offers the flexibility to use detectors with either Si or CdTe sensors.
 Additionally, it allows for easy exchange of the X-ray tube and detector, along with fully automated instrument alignment routines.

-This report highlights the advantages of using a detector with a CdTe sensor, particularly for hard radiation.
+This report highlights the advantage of using a detector with a CdTe sensor for hard radiation.

 Get the document